sultanguvenbas/Data_mining/README.md

 Language, version, and main file:

 We used python language on this project.
 One of us worked python 3.7 version, the other one worked python 3.9 version.
 The main file is finalProject.py .

+Additional:

+Report.tex file is in the latex folder